0xEct0/0xEct0.github.io/_posts/2024-07-28-shellcoding-rev-shell-from-c.md

     return 0;
 }

 ```

 We can refactor all of the WinAPIs used in the above code to become position indepent, similar to the example above with `WSAStartup`.
-Below is the code that’s been refactored to be position independent (final code, along with the header file containing the PEB structures can be found on my github here: https://github.com/0xEct0/Shellcode-Generate/blob/main/code_templates/rev_shell.c )
+Below is the code that’s been refactored to be position independent (final code, along with the header file containing the PEB structures can be found on my github [here](https://github.com/0xEct0/Shellcode-Generate/blob/main/code_templates/rev_shell.c) )

 ```c

 #include <stdio.h>
 #include <winsock2.h>
 #include <windows.h>